Debt Management Plan

 What Is a Debt Management Plan?

-The purpose of the plan is to pay off credit card debt by reducing interest rates and creating an affordable monthly budget that includes a line item devoted to paying off debt.
-There is no loan involved and credit scores are not a factor in joining the program.
+Its purpose is to help pay off credit card debt by reducing interest rates and creating an affordable monthly budget that includes a line item devoted to paying off debt.
+There is no loan involved, and credit scores are not a factor in joining the program.

 Making a commitment to financial discipline is key.
-When you’re enrolled in a debt management program, creditors require you to close your credit cards so as not to incur additional debt.
+When you’re enrolled in a DMP, creditors require you to close your credit cards so as not to incur additional debt.

 How to Enroll in a Debt Management Program